-You're analyzing your sales metrics and notice a percentage decrease/increase below the numbers displayed above your graph on the dashboard.
+You're analyzing your sales metrics and notice a percentage decrease/increase below the numbers displayed in the reporting panels above your graph on the dashboard.

 How are these percentages calculated?

 The % below each metric represents the relative increase and decrease by comparing the current period to the prior period.